cl8n/project-loved/README.md

 ## Usage

-A typical week in Project Loved involves:
+A typical round of Project Loved involves:

 - Messaging mappers of nominated mapsets: `npm run messages`
 - Creating images for a news post: `npm run images`